strubelab/alphafold/.github/README.md

     cd alphafold
     ```

 4. Create a virtual environmnet to work on, and activate it.
-This step will take 15-30 minutes, so make sure you don't lose your connection to ibex:
+This step will take 15-30 minutes, so make sure you don't lose your connection to ibex.

     ```bash
-    conda env create --prefix ./env --file environment.yml conda activate ./env
+    conda env create --prefix ./env --file environment.yml
+    ```

+    Once the environment is created, make sure to activate it afterwards:

+    ```
+    conda activate ./env
     ```